-I was thinking about the many, many things that contribute to the health and creativity and joy of a life, a family, a community, that allow it to thrive, to become beautiful and uniquely its own, in its time and place in this world.
+I’ve been thinking about things that contribute to the grace and creativity and joy of a life or family or community, that allows it to thrive, to become beautiful and uniquely its own in this time and place in the world.

-So what is the Dance Within?
-It seems ironic that I began to discover it in the midst of the saddest of saddest grief.
-I sat in stillness with God’s Love Letter to us.
-I began to need—to thirst and hunger—to know Him, not just about Him.
-And moment by moment, step by step, just as I had committed to the daily discipline and ritual of morning dance class for forty years, which had carried me through an abusive marriage and divorce, I followed.
+Is it ironic that I began to discover that movement within me in the midst of the saddest of saddest grief?
+I sat in stillness with God’s Love Letter to us as I began to need—to thirst—to know Him, not just about Him.
+Day by day, just as the daily discipline and ritual of morning dance class had carried me through the trauma and grief of an abusive marriage and divorce, I followed.

-But dance wasn’t enough to carry me through the deaths of my brother and mother and father, or through leading a nonprofit, or through the scariest affliction that led to a diagnosis of “incurable”.
-I was told it would take three to five years, minimum of weekly chemo injections, just to keep it from progressing.
-I am learning that it’s only through surrender, sorrow and suffering, through setting our self aside, that we begin to understand the great compassion Christ showed us through His Sacrifice of Love, to begin to know Him as both Friend and Lord of Lords.
+But dance wasn’t enough to carry me through the deaths of my brother and mother and father, or through leading an ever-growing nonprofit, or through the diagnosis of a scary affliction that led to a prognosis of three years of weekly chemo injections just to keep it from progressing.

-It may have taken 50 years but just like God’s work in my own heart and life, which has taken nothing less, there’s always a miracle waiting to happen, to be discovered.
+It may have taken fifty years, but just as God’s work in my own heart and life has taken nothing less, there’s always a miracle waiting to happen, to be discovered.
 His love never fails, His compassion never ends, and His faithfulness is for always.
 He is the Lord of the Dance.

-Still.
 May our souls be still and not be shaken.
 “For we are God’s workmanship created in Christ Jesus to do good works, which God created in advance for us to do.”
-(Ephesians 2:10) Hope will rise as we wait…
+(Ephesians 2:10) Hope will rise as we wait.

+And I will end with this turning point.
 Last month, after two and a half years of that chemo and my COVID shots, I decided I had had enough shots.
 I went to see my doctor for a checkup and to tell him I was done with chemo.
-I had been blessed with many prayers and much progress.
+I believed I had been blessed with many prayers and much progress.
 Maybe you can imagine—not only did my blood work affirm my healing, I was told I had 20/20 vision and perfect hearing.
-And chemo ended.
+And no more chemo!

-Our God is a faithful God, He is my God who I trust through grief and affliction, in joy and through healing.
+Our God is a faithful God, He is my God who I trust through grief and affliction, through healing and joy.

 We’re told to see the Unseen, to fix our eyes on Jesus (Hebrews 12:2).
 So may our eyes be fixed, and our souls be still, and may we not be shaken.